elwinar/adeptus/DESIGN.md

 A character is defined by the following informations:

 - Name
-- Origin
-- Background
-- Role
-- Tarot
+- Backgrounds
 - Aptitudes
 - Upgrades

-The upgrades are a list of modifications applied to the base character sheet that can be of 4 types:
+The upgrades are a list of modifications applied to the base character sheet that can be of 5 types:

 - A characteristic bonus
 - A new talent
 - A skill level
+- A gauge
 - A new special rule

 ### Name

 The name of a character can be any UTF-8 encodable string.

-### Origin, Background, Role & Tarot
+### Backgrounds

-The origin, background, role and tarot of a character define a set of bonus that are applied to the character at its creation.
+The backgrounds of a character define a set of bonus that are applied to the character at its creation.
 They can take the form of characteristic bonuses or maluses, new aptitudes, talents or skill upgrades, or special rules.

 ### Aptitudes

-The aptitudes of a character are a set of values determined at the character creation depending on the origin, background and role of the character.
+The aptitudes of a character are a set of values determined at the character creation depending on sbackground of the character.
 The owned aptitudes of a character are used in determining the cost of various upgrades depending on the presence of a pair of aptitude.

 ### Characteristics